marcpage/genweb/CONTRIBUTION.md

 - Click the green `Add your review` button in the upper right corner
 - As you review each file, click on the `Viewed` checkbox on the top-right of the file listing
 - Click on the green `Review changes` button in the upper right corner
+- Click Approve and then green button in lower right corner
+- Click `Rebase and merge` (or some other `...merge`) green button
+- Click `Confirm...` green button
+- Click `Delete branch` gray button on the right

 ## Getting ready to submit